k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

   - Creates the TDMDB database.
   - Drops and recreates the TDM DB tables, sequences, views and functions.

-  Note: **you must set the BUILD_TDMDB Global to true (default is false) and the POSTGRESQL_ADMIN interface to be active to create the  TDM DB** by the TDM deploy flow.
+  Note: **You must set the BUILD_TDMDB Global to true (default is false) and the POSTGRESQL_ADMIN interface to be active to create the TDM DB** by the TDM deploy flow.

 Edit the **deploy.flow** of the TDM LU before the TDM deployment: